-Did you know that the heat of summer could increase your risk of developing kidney stones?
+Did you know summer heat can increase the risk of developing kidney stones?
 It’s true.
-Experts have found that as you sweat more and become dehydrated, the minerals that usually stay dissolved in your urine can get filtered out, creating a build-up of stones.
+Experts have found that as you sweat more and become dehydrated, the minerals that usually stay dissolved in your urine can’t get filtered out, creating a build-up of stones.

 If you’ve had kidney stones in the past, you probably know it.
 Kidney stones can be super painful and can zap you of energy.
 I’ve struggled with kidney stones myself, so I know from personal experience how awful they can be.

-Kidney stones are not something you want to experience while on vacation with family, or taking care of family, or really ever!
+Kidney stones are not something you want to experience while on vacation with family, or while working on summer projects.
 So, if you think you might be at higher risk, keep reading.
 I’ll share some ideas in this article on how to avoid them.

 What Are Kidney Stones?

-Kidney stones are sand- or pebble-like pieces of material that form in the kidneys out of minerals in the urine.
+Kidney stones are sand or pebble-like pieces of material that form in the kidneys from minerals in the urine.
 They can be fine like grains of sand, coarse like gravel, or even larger, like rocks.
 (Yikes!)
 They mostly range in size from a grain of sand to a green pea.

 Types of Kidney Stones

 According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), there are four types of kidney stones.
-They are named for what they are made out of: calcium oxalate, uric acid, struvite, or cystine.
+These are named for what they’re made out of, calcium oxalate, uric acid, struvite, and cystine.